ARJUNMANIPUZHA/UART-Mini-Debugger/README.md

 ### USART Driver

 * Configured USART2 for transmission and reception
-* Baud rate configured using peripheral clock calculations
+* Baud rate configured using peripheral clock calculations (set to 9600)
 * RXNE interrupt used for receiving commands
 * Basic send functions implemented for character, string, and hexadecimal output